railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_Location_Ex.rst

    ======================== ==== ========= ======================================================
    Name                     Type Product   Goal of the flow
    ======================== ==== ========= ======================================================
-   Ask for Production       Pull Product A OpenERP SA asks to OpenERP US to produce the Product A Launch Production        Pull Product A OpenERP US launches the production of the Product A Send Product to Transit  Pull Product C OpenERP US asks for the Product C to OpenERP SA Get Product from Transit Pull Product C OpenERP US receives the Product C
+   Ask for Production       Pull Product A OpenERP SA asks OpenERP US to produce the Product A Launch Production        Pull Product A OpenERP US launches the production of the Product A Send Product to Transit  Pull Product C OpenERP US asks for the Product C to OpenERP SA Get Product from Transit Pull Product C OpenERP US receives the Product C